emard/wifi_jtag/README.md

     svf -tap tb276.tap project.svf
     shutdown

+Currently it is just proof-of-concept which does boundary scan.
+At least it seems that gpio works and wiring is ok.

     Warn : Adapter driver 'remote_bitbang' did not declare which transports it allows; assuming legacy JTAG-only Info : only one transport option; autoselect 'jtag'